asanCar/devops-test/NOTES.md

 - Credentials used to download the `https://server.com/testapp-autoupdater` script are supposed to be stored in the Jenkins credentials Store.
 - We asume that the Jenkins agents have Terraform and Python installed.
+- We have decided to configure Jenkins to run region pipelines in sequence instead running them in parallel.
+While running region pipelines in parallel we reduce the overall duration, we decided to run pipelines in sequence trying to simulate a "Rolling Update".
+That way if something goes wrong with one deployment (and is detected as an error by the pipeline), the rest of deployments won't proceed and only one region is affected.
+To make pipelines fail, maybe some tests should be added in the future.